 Find out how business owners are taking advantage

-of corporate telehealth and telemedicine
+of corporate telehealth and telemedicine companies in Canada

 3) It can reduce healthcare costs and address healthcare personnel shortages

 With nearly 20% of all emergency room patient visits considered unnecessary , using a virtual healthcare solution to help decide what to do about a health concern can contribute to reduce hospital and clinic overcrowding, which can be translated into cost savings and lighter workloads for medical staff.
-By referring patients directly to the appropriate healthcare professional, in-person clinic or emergency room visits can be avoided.
+By referring patients directly to the appropriate healthcare companies, in-person clinic or emergency room visits can be avoided.

 4) It improves long term care management and patient satisfaction